ugoproto/ugo_py_doc/docs/Python_Nice_to_Have.md

 -----

-## Mistune
+## `mistune` Converts Documents

 <sub>convert, conversion, document, file</sub>

+mistune is a markdown parser, turn into HTML markdown

-The `mistune` module converts .md to .html.
+The `mistune` module is a markdown parser that turns markdown file into HTML.
 Run this script to see the html result in the terminal.
 For more on converting documents, check Pandoc.
+Install `mistune` with pip.

 ```python
 import mistune